Confined Spaces

 • Contains any other recognized serious safety or health hazard.

-Non-Permit Confined Spaces (NPCS) includes the following requirements:
+Non-Permit Confined Spaces (NPCS) includes the following characteristics and a notification prior to entry:

-• Large enough for an employee to enter and perform assigned work.
+• Large enough for an employee to enter but not intended for continuous occupancy.

 Permits

 At SMU, we use work permits to help ensure safety.
-Confined Space Permits are required to enter a confined space by SMU policy and OSHA Federal Law.
-Below is the type of confined space permits issued on campus.
+Confined space permits are required to enter a confined space by SMU policy and OSHA federal law.
+Below is a type of confined space permit and notification issued at any SMU-owned or operated property:

-• PRCS Permits is used when a known or likely potential hazards in a confined space cannot be eliminated, removed, or reduced to a safe working environment.
+• Used when a known or likely potential hazard in a confined space cannot be eliminated, removed, or reduced to a safe working environment.

-• Examples of this include working in inert atmospheres, working in permit spaces where hazards cannot be isolated outside the space, where introducing hazards that cannot be eliminated, or for atmospheric hazards, cannot be eliminated or controlled by forced air ventilation.
+• Examples include working in inert atmospheres, working in permit spaces where hazards cannot be isolated outside the space, introducing hazards that cannot be eliminated, or, for atmospheric hazards that cannot be eliminated or controlled by forced-air ventilation.

 • Requires SMU ORM authorization before entering.

-• Non-permit required confined spaces are confined spaces that have been evaluated, have no hazard present, or the hazard has been removed.
+• Used in confined spaces that have been evaluated, pose no hazard, or have had the hazard removed.

-• Can remain a NPCS until the project is completed or a hazard is identified.
+• Can remain an NPCS until the project is complete or a hazard is identified.

-• Entry without Permit/Attendant: May be entered without the need for a written permit or attendant provided that the space can be maintained in a safe condition for entry by mechanical ventilation alone, as provided in Section 1910.146(c)(5).
+• Entry without a permit or attendant may occur without a written permit or attendant, provided that the space can be kept safe for entry using only mechanical ventilation, as specified in Section 1910.146(c)(5).

 Rescue Team